A guide to supplements and vitamins

 As with all vitamins and supplements, it is always recommended that you speak to a medical professional before you start taking them.
-We may be able to give expert advice on walk in showers and mobility equipment, but there is no replacement for expert medical advice when it comes to your health.
+We may be able to give expert advice on walk in baths and showers and mobility equipment, but there is no replacement for expert medical advice when it comes to your health.

 Think you know a thing or two about vitamins and supplements?
 Why not take our quick quiz?

 This content was written by Emily Bray.
 Please feel free to visit my Google + profile to read more stories.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.